Code-Institute-Submissions/althea-bookshelf/testing.md

 * Ipad/Ipad Pro
 * Laptop 1024px

-Summary of the testing result can be found [here].
+Summary of the testing result can be found [here](https://github.com/gideongannaban/althea-bookshelf/blob/master/Readme/Images/Responsiveness.JPG).

 #### Browser Compatibility Testing
 Browser testing was done using below browsers to ensure website can be viewed for all users.
 The website is responsive on all browsers except for the IE, the entire sites' margin and spacing was all over the place since IE didn't support the Bootstrap grid.